c4tom/DreamDevBox/docs/custom-container/enable-ngrok.rst

 4. Start using it
 -----------------

-* Once the Devilbox is running, visit http://localhost:4040 in your browser.
+* Once the DreamDevBox is running, visit http://localhost:4040 in your browser.
 * Get URL for public available project